frozenfoxx/dotfiles/README.md

 To keep submodules at their proper versions, you could include something like `git submodule update --init --recursive` in your `install.conf.yaml`.

-To upgrade your submodules to their latest versions, you could periodically run `git submodule update --init --remote`.

 # Requirements
 -------
 Change shell to zsh and login in again: